IJG-DR/PyBer_Analysis/README.md

 PyBer, a python-based ride-sharing company, has hired us as data analysts to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

-After conducting a series of analysis on the ride-sharing data, V. Isualize has requested we:
+After conducting a series of analysis on the ride-sharing data, PyBer's CEO V. Isualize has requested we:

 * present a summary DataFrame of the ride-sharing data by city type.
 * present a multiple-line graph that shows the total weekly fares for each city type.
 * report how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Methodology